rickibeckless/FinalProject/README.md

 ## Known Bugs
 - Because the app is hosted on Render, it may take a few minutes to start up after being idle for a while.
-- Because the database is hosted on Railway, it is currently down as a limitation of the free tier.
-This means that the app is currently not able to access the database for any user data or challenges.
-This is a known issue and will be resolved in the future.